OSCE urges Vatican to withdraw charges against journalists

 “I call on the authorities not to proceed with the charges and protect journalists’ rights in accordance with OSCE commitments,” she said.
 The men face up to eight years in jail.

-The OSCE is an international security and rights organization whose 57 participating states include North American, European and Central Asian countries.
+The OSCE is an international security and rights organisation whose 57 participating states include North American, European and Central Asian countries.
 The Vatican is one of them.